A Central California Coastal Road Trip in San Luis Obispo County – Visit SLO CAL

 Stolo Family Vineyards – Afternoon Visit

 They are located at the southern gateway to Big Sur in Cambria.
 Stolo Family Vineyards is tucked into an unspoiled corner of California’s Central Coast.
-On our visit we discovered their estate grown Pinot Noir, Syrah, Chardonnay, Sauvignon Blanc, and Gewürztraminer.
-In the summer, they offer their “Music in the Meadow Series” to private members, neighbors, and explorers to their intimate corner of the Central Coast.
+On our visit, we discovered their estate-grown Pinot Noir, Syrah, Chardonnay, Sauvignon Blanc, and Gewürztraminer.
+In the summer, they offer their “Music in the Meadow Series” to private members, neighbors, and explorers in their intimate corner of the Central Coast.
 The setting is divinely charming, nestled amongst the vineyards and surrounding hills.

 3776 Santa Rosa Creek Road, Cambria, CA 93428